YouvenZ/MARIO-Challenge-MICCAI-2024/README.md

 ### How to have acces to the data ?

+First if you do not have a CodaBench account yet, create one [here](https://www.codabench.org/accounts/signup):

-First fill the following [form](https://github.com/YouvenZ/MARIO-Challenge-MICCAI-2024/blob/main/MARIO%202024%20Data%20Challenge%20Participation%20Form.pdf), fill the form and send it to rachid.zeghlache@univ-brest.fr.
+Second fill the following [form](https://github.com/YouvenZ/MARIO-Challenge-MICCAI-2024/blob/main/MARIO%202024%20Data%20Challenge%20Participation%20Form.pdf), fill the form and send it to rachid.zeghlache@univ-brest.fr.
+Also please make sure to add "MARIO 2024 Challenge" in the subject of your mail in order to faciliate the.
+Finally add the your Team name for naming form (i.e  MARIO 2024 Data Challenge Participation Form_team_name.pdf).
 Once completed and signed, we will verify the document and within the next 48 working hours you will receive the a link to download the dataset.

 Our challenge use the two stack (.csv submission and algorithm submission)

-For the premilary phase you need to submit your .csv prediction of the validation set
+- For the premilary phase you need to submit your .csv prediction of the validation set

+- For the final phase would required all succeful team to submit a container of their code to the the same adress.
+Using the as subject "Container solution [Team_name]".
+More details will be disclose later on.

+🎯 Note that only teams (or single participant) with a valid submission for both tasks will be considered for final ranking and thus the rewards.